skrey/yellow-extensions/features/release/README.md

 ## How to package files for a website update

-The [website update](https://github.com/datenstrom/yellow-extensions/tree/master/features/update) checks if new extensions are available in the official extensions repository, then downloads and updates what's necessary.
+The [website update](https://github.com/datenstrom/yellow-extensions/tree/master/features/update) checks if new extensions are available in the official repository, then downloads and updates what's necessary.
 Your extension can become part of this update mechanism.
-Add an `extension.ini` file to your extension, configure settings and file operations.
-Please ask another developer to do a code review.
+Get a GitHub account and fork the official repository.
+Please make sure your extension uses our coding standard and documentation template.
+[See example extension](https://github.com/schulle4u/yellow-extension-example).

 ## How to create a release

 First increase the version number in your code, then create a release at the [command line](https://github.com/datenstrom/yellow-extensions/tree/master/features/command).
 Open a terminal window.
 Go to your installation folder, where the `yellow.php` is.
 Type `php yellow.php release`, you can optionally add a directory.
-This will update your `extension.ini` and all necessary files.
-Upload changes to GitHub and send a pull request.
+This will update your `extension.ini` and other files.
+Upload your changes to GitHub and send a pull request.

 ## Settings

 The following settings can be configured in file `system/settings/system.ini`:

-`ReleaseExtensionDir` = directory containing the official extensions repository
-`ReleaseRepositoryDir` = directory containing your repositories
+`ReleaseRepositoryDir` = directory containing repositories with extensions

 The following settings can be configured in file `extension.ini` for each extension: